 A Note on Clothing and Gear

 The Cascades have nasty weather, especially in the winter.
-In the wet maritime environment synthetic insulation shines and more than makes up for its weight and bulk penalty when the s#%t hits the fan.
-If you are planning on more than one or two bivis, a synthetic sleeping bag is also golden.
+In the wet maritime environment synthetic insulated clothing shines and more than makes up for its weight and bulk penalty when the s#%t hits the fan.
+If your planned route requires more than one or two bivouacs, a synthetic sleeping bag is also golden.

-Lightly insulated single leather boots will get you through most climbs during most weather with the exception of Mt.
+Insulated single leather boots mountaineering will get you through most climbs during most weather with the exception of Mt.
 Rainier.
-I recommend a double plastic or the modern 6000 meter boots for Rainier or other committing routes that require more than one bivi.
-Also, during rare periods of Artic high pressure systems, conditions can be extremely cold and single leather boots won't cut it even on the lower peaks.
+I recommend a double plastic or the modern 6000 meter boots for Rainier or other committing routes that require more than one bivouac.
+Also, during periods of Artic high pressure systems, conditions can be extremely cold and single leather boots won't cut it even on the lower peaks.

 This blog post has great information on clothing systems.